-As Psychology is an experimental discipline, pupils would have a mixture of practical-based and theory-based lessons.
+As Psychology is an experimental discipline and pupils have a mixture of practical-based and theory-based lessons.
 The majority of lessons involve class discussions about aspects of psychological research and theories.
-In addition, pupils carry out their own research project in their first year on a topic of their choosing.
+In addition, pupils carry out their own research project in their first year, on a topic of their choosing.

-Due to the cross-curricular nature of Psychology with strong links to Biology, Humanities, Mathematics and Physical Education, pupils with an A Level in this subject have gone on to study a wide variety of different courses at university.
-This makes Psychology A Level an excellent pairing for both the Science and Humanities subjects.
-If chosen at degree level it can lead onto a whole host of career options including: medicine, law, advertising, teaching and police work as well as specialising in specific areas such as Forensic, Educational, Clinical or Sport Psychology.
+Due to the cross-curricular nature of Psychology with strong links to Biology, the humanities subjects, Mathematics and Physical Education, pupils with an A Level in this subject have gone on to study a wide variety of different courses at university.
+This makes Psychology A Level an excellent pairing for both Science and the humanities subjects.
+If chosen at degree level it can lead onto a whole host of career options including medicine, law, advertising, teaching and police work, as well as specialising in specific areas such as Forensic, Educational, Clinical or Sport Psychology.